shash42/ApertiumBidixGen/Tool/README.md

 <h3> Detailed Explanation of Arguments </h3>

-<h4>1. --expt_name </h4>
+<h4>1. --expt-name </h4>

 It is important to understand why this is asked.
 The output of each run produces or overwrites data in a folder named with the experiment name you input.
 This folder is present inside Results/ (also produced by the program if it doesn't already exist).
 So for example if you enter '2' then a folder with path Tool/Results/2/Analysis/ will contain the actions of the program. <br>
 This essentially allows the user to run the program with separate config parameters and get results in separate folders to analyze what config parameters works best for them. <br>

 <h4> 2.
 Execution Mode </h4>

-There are 2 possible modes, <code> --possible_translations </code> and <code> --get_predictions </code>. <br>
+There are 2 possible modes, <code> --possible-translations </code> and <code> --get-predictions </code>. <br>

-Here, it is important to know that on running the main algorithm (--possible_translations), it produces a 'possibilities.txt' file in the target experiment folder.
+Here, it is important to know that on running the main algorithm (--possible-translations), it produces a 'possibilities.txt' file in the target experiment folder.
 These are translations accompanied by their 'confidence' scores.
 Then, the user can execute <code>./bidixgen</code> with appropriate arguments again and convert the possibilities into predictions, produced in the 'predictions.txt' file.
 This is done to allow the user to play with different confidence thresholds and see which suits their needs best.

-<h5> 2A. --possible_translations </h5>
+<h5> 2A. --possible-translations </h5>

 It takes as a compulsory attribute the path to the folder containing parsed input files which are used to generate possible translations.
 All files in this folder must have language pairs of the format "abc-xyz.txt" if abc and xyz are the 3-letter codes of the source and target language respectively.
 This is also the default generated by the parser. <br>

 The program has some default hyperparameters as described later, and these can be changed by you as the user to see what works best for your language-pair and requirements.
-This can be done by adding <code> --hyperparameter_file="path_to_hyperparameter_config" </code>as an attribute. <br>
+This can be done by adding <code> --own-hyperparameters="path_to_hyperparameter_config" </code>as an attribute. <br>

 The hyperparameters that you want should be available in a file.
 Suppose it's called "hyperparameters.txt" and it's stored in the folder right outside Codes (where CLI.cpp runs from).
 You then enter "../hyperparameters.txt".
 More on how this hyperparameter file can be configured later. <br>

-Finally, the program provides 2 options.
-Either generate translations for some words or for some entire language pairs.  <br>
+The program provides 2 options: Either generate translations for some words or for some entire language pairs.  <br>

 Enter exactly one of these arguments (for words, language-pairs respectively) <br>

-<code> --word_file="path_to_word_file"</code> <br>
+<code> --word-file="path_to_word_file"</code> <br>

 or

-<code> --lang_file="path_to_lang_file"</code> <br>
+<code> --lang-file="path_to_lang_file"</code> <br>

 Provide the files just like the hyperparameters file above.
 The config files required for the 2 options have to be formatted differently.
 More on that later. <br>

+There is also the optional argument <code> --no-diff-pos </code> which doesn't allow entries with different POS to be included in the generated possibilities.txt file.
+By default these are allowed because sometimes due to the nature of Apertium of input data, POS mismatches are intended. <br>

 After this, the algorithm for generation will start running!
 It will provide some output like 'Loaded' within a minute which means that the input data has been read.
 You will then get outputs as different parts of your required output get processed (eg after each language-pair/word-translations are generated).
 It can take upto 10 minutes per language-pair generated normally.<br>

 Once the program has terminated check the Results/ExperimentName/Analysis folder.
 It would have folders corresponding to the words/language-pairs you have produced translations for!

-<h5> 2B. -get_predictions </h5>
+<h5> 2B. -get-predictions </h5>

-As mentioned before, in get_predictions mode, the program converts an existing possibilites.txt file in possibly multiple folders (as defined in the folder_file attribute described soon) within an experiment. <br>
+As mentioned before, in get_predictions mode, the program converts an existing possibilities.txt file in possibly multiple folders (as defined in the folder_file attribute described soon) within an experiment. <br>

 First you can optionally change the confidence score value from the default 0.65 by specifying <code>--confidence=0.6</code> or 0.8 (if you want to minimise false positives, or 0.5 (if you really want to be liberal) etc. Any value from [0, 1] is permissible. <br>

 You must necessarily provide a folder_config file describing which folders this conversion from possibilities to predictions must take place.
-This is done by adding <code>--folder_file="path_to_folder_config_file"</code> <br>
+This is done by adding <code>--folder-file="path_to_folder_config_file"</code> <br>

 This is because in the same experiment folder, multiple folders can exist for different language pairs, word translations etc. More on this later <br>